NTNU-IMT/stormbird/book/src/lifting_line/solver.md

 The linearized solver creates an equation system like the original lifting line method.
 The lift-induced velocities are assumed to only affect the angle of attack and the lift as a function of angle of attack is assumed to be linear.
 More in depth explanations may be found in text books like Anderson (2005).

-The result of applying the normal lifting line assumptions is a linear equation system that can be solved for using a conventional linear solver.
-This solver therefore works by first setting up the system as a matrix and a righ-hand side vector, before solving it using Gaussian elimination.
+The result of applying the normal lifting line assumptions is a linear equation system that can be solved using a conventional linear algebra solver.
+The linearized solver therefore works by first setting up the equation system as a matrix and a right-hand side vector, before solving it using conventional Gaussian elimination.

-However, due to the assumption of linear lift as a function of angle of attack, the resulting circulation that is returned from the solver is without any stall- or other non-linear effects on the lift.
-To correct for this in a simple viscous correction methods is applied.
+However, the **procedure above is only the first step**.
+Due to the assumption of linear lift as a function of angle of attack, the resulting circulation that is returned from the solver is without any stall- or other non-linear effects on the lift.
+To account for this, a simplified viscous correction methods is applied after solving for the circulation strength using a linear solver.
 It consists of the following steps:

 1) Calculate the lift-induced velocities and resulting effective angle of attack with the solved circulation strength
 2) Calculate the lift both with a linearized sectional model and the full sectional model, including stall effects
 3) Correct the solved circulation strength by multiplying it with the full lift and dividing it by the linearized lift
 4) Recalculate lift-induced velocities and effective angles of attack for the final force calculations

-This solver is found to work fine for **quasi-steady** cases, but tend to predict **stall at a larger angle of attack** than the full non-linear solver below.
+This solver is found to work fine for **quasi-steady** cases, but do also tend to predict **stall at a larger angle of attack** than the full non-linear solver below.
 However, the stall-issue can be handled by tuning the stall behavior of the sectional model to 3D data of a single sail.
-For quasi-steady cases it will be significantly faster than running the full non-linear solver described in the next section.
+For quasi-steady cases it will be significantly faster than running the full non-linear solver described in the next section, and is therefore set to the default solver for such cases.

 ## Non-linear solver using damped iterations